High School English in Fujieda

 High schools use different textbooks and progress at different paces.
 That's why I use an individualized learning + coaching format instead of one-size-fits-all lectures.

-- Grades 10-11: Students work on textbook prep or homework while I circulate to provide individual explanations and answer questions—teaching the concepts in English.
+- Grades 10-11: Students work on textbook prep or homework while I circulate to answer questions.
+I explain mostly in English, switching to Japanese to match what each student needs.

 Student Voice

 I design lessons to build skills gradually—there's no testing or grading pressure.
+Progress comes from low-stakes practice and steady feedback, not high-pressure mock tests.
 You'll leave feeling challenged but supported, never overwhelmed.

 Ready to build those skills?
 Book a free trial to see if this approach fits your goals.